ohsayan/jotsy/README.md

   - Scripting: Pure JavaScript (uses AJAX)
   - Markup: Pure HTML

+## Contributing

+As highlighted in the original blog post, please create issues for any ideas you have; I want to hear them!
+Want to collaborate (would love some frontend wizard for some help :P)?
+Shoot me a [DM on Twitter](https://twitter.com/ohhsayan).

 ## License

-This web app is distributed under the [Apache-2.0 License](./LICENSE).
+This app is distributed under the [Apache-2.0 License](./LICENSE).